Palantir555/palantir555.github.io/_posts/2023-03-14-reversing-domyos-el500-elliptical.md

-I was interested in building a very specific user interface, and logging the data in much more detail, so I decided to reverse engineer the BLE comms, and build my own interface in python.
+I was interested in building a very specific user interface, and logging the data in much more detail, so I decided to reverse engineer the BLE comms, and build my own interface in Python.
 As one does...

 First, we need to understand the BLE protocol, and the tools we'll be using.